gcalderone/Gnuplot.jl/docs/src/basic.md

 ```julia
 save(term="pngcairo size 480,360 fontscale 0.8", output="assets/output.png")
 ```
 Note that you can pass both the terminal name and its options via the `term=` keyword.
+See [Gnuplot terminals](@ref) for further info on the terminals.

 ## Gnuplot scripts